By Steve Bender

 Next up, Purple Pixie® Dwarf Weeping Loropetalum.
 This one will never eat your house.
 It’s a true dwarf with a weeping, cascading habit that grows 1-2 feet high and spreads 4-5 feet.
 You can plant it as an evergreen ground cover, but I think it’s even better for a container, like the plant you see above.
 You can plant it in a pot that’s 3 feet tall and in a couple of years, you won’t be able to see the sides of the pot.
 It also combines pink flowers and purple leaves.

-Purple Daydream® Dwarf Loropetalum This beauty offers year-round dark, maroon foliage that is drought tolerant and isn’t a favorite of deer.
-It stays compact only reaching 2-3 feet high and spreads nicely into a mound.
+Are you like Goldilocks, looking for a dwarf purple bush that’s just right?
+Purple Daydream® Dwarf Loropetalum stays compact only reaching 2-3 feet high and spreads nicely into a mounding shape.
+This beauty offers year-round dark, maroon foliage that is drought tolerant and isn’t a favorite of deer.

 Easy to Grow

 Loropetalums are easy, easy, easy.
 Once established, they’re very drought tolerant and frankly, hard to kill.
 Give them full or part sun and acid to neutral, well-drained soil.
 (Not alkaline soil, though—the leaves will turn yellow between the veins.)
 They’re cold-hardy up through Zone 7 and heat-hardy through Zone 9.
 Prune them right after they finish blooming, BUT DON’T DO IT LIKE THIS.

 Instead, put down the electric shears and use hand pruners, reducing the shrub’s size while maintaining its fountainlike, billowing shape.